- Education and Training: extension, networking, technical assistance, workshop

 The overall objectives of the Louisiana Model State Plan (MSP) are:

-• Maintain the state SARE website with sustainable agriculture materials and resources, and links to related state
+• Maintain the state SARE website with sustainable agriculture materials and resources, and links to related state organizations.

 • Conduct workshops on sustainable agriculture for extension and agriculture professionals.